thistlillo/UC5_pipeline_forked/README.md

 - C_pipeline:
   - `C00_split.py`: splits the data into training, validation and test set;
   - `C01_train[torch|lightning|eddl].py`: trains, validates and tests the model using the three libraries.
-- D_pipeline: generates the text, just some utility scripts for loading a trained model and generating text (instead of word indexes as in pipeline C). **Not  yet published**.
+- D_pipeline: generates the text.
+Utility script for loading trained models and generating text for an image or the full dataset (instead of word indexes as in pipeline C).
+  - `D01_gen_text_phi.py`: generates text for the full dataset (or a single image).

 The repository contains three implementations of the UC5 model based on the three deep learning libraries: